TheJacksonLaboratory/syntenybrowser/README.md

     deactivate

+### Setting Up the Application
-Next, you'll need to get the application running using your new database.
+Next, you'll need to get the application running using your new database (if you're at this step and haven't gotten a database using one of the two available options listed above, you'll need to do that first).
 To do this, we'll need a separate virtual environment that runs in Python2.7:

     virtualenv venv-app -p python2.7